-Our faculty in the area of worship include:
+Our faculty in the area of liturgical studies include:

 Margaret McElwain Kemper, affiliate professor at Garrett-Evangelical and associate professor at Northwestern University, is a frequent organ recitalist both in the United States and abroad.
 Kemper is a past national president of the American Guild of Organists and is currently organist and director of music at the Presbyterian Homes in Evanston and on the organ faculty at the Music Institute of Chicago.
 A Fulbright scholar with André Marchal in Paris, Kemper also studied with Arthur Carkeek at DePauw University in Greencastle, Indiana, and Barrett Spach at Northwestern, as well as with Marie-Claire Alain and Anton Heiller at the Academy for Organists in Haarlem, the Netherlands.